Lillthorin/training_pytorch_models/README.md

 **Note:**
 This project depends on third-party libraries (such as PyTorch, torchvision, albumentations, pandas, etc.) that each have their own licenses.
 It is your responsibility to comply with any third-party licenses if you use or distribute this project.

 ## How to train a modell
+To start a training session on any of the supported models for object detection:

+from scripts.train import train

+train(DATA_DIR="", MODEL_NAME='ssd_mobilenetv3', BATCH_SIZE=4, EPOCHS=50, NUM_CLASSES=2, IMGSZ=640)

+To start a training session on masked_rcnn modell use this instead:

+from scripts.train_mask import train as train_masked

+train_masked(DATA_DIR="", MODEL_NAME='ssd_mobilenetv3', BATCH_SIZE=4, EPOCHS=50, NUM_CLASSES=2, IMGSZ=640)

+### Dataset structure
+This training example uses coco.json annotation files to train the models.
+The training script expects the dataset to be structured as shown below. dataset/      <---- DATA_DIR = 'PATH-TO-HERE'
+├── annotations/
+│   ├── train.json
+│   └── valid.json
+├── train/
+│   ├── img_001.jpg
+│   ├── img_002.jpg
+│   └── ...
+├── valid/
+    ├── img_101.jpg
+    └── ...